-Also, here are some things you should cut your intake of.
-The less of these you eat, the healthier you will be.
+Refined sugar is poison and is in many things.
+Here are some examples.
+The less of these things you eat, the healthier you will be.

 Clean water is the best drink you can have.
 Making it your main drink will flush your body of toxins.
 Aim to drink AT LEAST one liter every day.